kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 Latency-sensitive applications often require exclusive CPUs to achieve predictable performance and resource isolation.
 These applications commonly use CPU affinity to minimize performance degradation caused by CPU migration.

-When scaling down, guaranteed QoS pods need to know in advance which CPUs will be removed from their cpuset.
-This allows latency-sensitive applications to take preparatory actions — such as migrating workloads away from affected CPUs — and avoid performance degradation caused by CPU migration and core sharing during the removal of active CPUs.
+When scaling down, guaranteed QoS pods need to know in advance which CPUs will be removed from their cpuset, and they need time to act on that before the removal happens.
+Together this allows latency-sensitive applications to take preparatory actions — such as migrating workloads away from affected CPUs — and avoid performance degradation caused by CPU migration and core sharing during the removal of active CPUs.
+This KEP provides the time; the information is provided by [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369).

 This KEP depends on [KEP-1287](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/1287-in-place-update-pod-resources/README.md), which allows Pods (without exclusive CPUs) to update their resource requests and limits in-place, and [KEP-5554](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md), which extends this feature to support guaranteed QoS Pods with exclusive CPUs to resize without restarts.
 The scale-down delay feature only applies to in-place resize enabled by KEP-1287 and exclusive CPUs resize enabled by KEP-5554.

 > **Note:** This KEP was originally considered as part of KEP-5554 but was separated to keep KEP-5554 focused on the core scaling functionality.
-This KEP introduces two complementary features: configurable scale-down delay and exposure of assigned CPU sets via the Downward API.
-These features are independent of the basic scaling mechanism and can be implemented and adopted separately.
+It initially covered two complementary features; the exposure of assigned CPU sets via the Downward API was then moved into its own [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369), leaving this KEP focused on the scale-down delay alone.
+Both features are independent of the basic scaling mechanism and can be implemented and adopted separately.

-> **Note:** This KEP depends on three feature gates.
-Two of them (`InPlacePodVerticalScalingExclusiveCPUs` and `CPUManagerPolicyAlphaOptions`) are already available in Kubernetes.
-This KEP only introduces one new feature gate: `DownwardAPIAssignedResources`.
+> **Note:** This KEP introduces one new feature gate, `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay`, which requires `InPlacePodVerticalScalingExclusiveCPUs` to be enabled as well.
+The dependency is enforced at kubelet startup by the [feature gate dependency functionality](https://github.com/kubernetes/kubernetes/pull/133697).

 ### Goals